Brisbane-Laravel-Meetup/meetups/README.md

 # Brisbane Laravel Meetup 🐘

 This is where you can request a talk topic, or propose a talk you would like to present.
-To see details of our next meetup, view our [Meetup Page](https://www.meetup.com/BrisPHP/).

 **⭐️Star this repo to stay up to date with what's happening in the community ⭐️**